Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/4. Connectivity of Undirected Graphs/Connected Components.md

 #### What is a connected component?
 In graph theory, a **connected component** of an undirected graph is a **maximal subgraph in which any two vertices are connected to each other by paths,** and which is connected to no additional vertices in the rest of the graph.
 In simpler terms, it's a **subset of the graph where there's a path between any pair of vertices within that subset, and no vertex in the subset is connected to any vertex outside of it**.

+**Key Characteristics:**
+- **Partitioning:** The vertices of a graph are partitioned into disjoint sets by its components.
+Each component is an induced subgraph formed by the vertices reachable from any vertex within that component.
+- **Connected Graphs:** A graph that is entirely connected consists of a single component encompassing all its vertices.
+- **Disconnected Graphs:** Graphs that are not connected comprise multiple components, each being a maximal connected subgraph.

 **A component of graph G is a maximal connected subgraph of G.**

 **Key Points:**